The Top 12 Powerful Health Benefits of Rhodiola

 A list of Rhodiola’s health benefits wouldn’t be proper if they didn’t go out with a grand finale.

-To conclude with this herb’s many health powers, Rhodiola could be great natural support for cancer.
+To conclude with this herb’s many health powers, Rhodiola could be a great natural support for cancer.

 In a 2011 study, an extract of Rhodiola (which was notably rich in its powerful compounds, salidrosides) helped shrink the growth of cancer in the bladder of test subjects.
 Even better, it helped kill cancer while supporting the well-being of perfectly normal, healthy bladder cells.